openid/fapi/fapi-2_0-attacker-model.md

 ## Attacker at the resource server: A5 — read resource requests  {#attacker_a5}

-The capabilities of the web attacker, but this attacker can also read requests sent to the resource server after they have been processed by the resource server, for example because the attacker can read TLS intercepting proxy logs on the resource server's side.
+This attacker has the capabilities of the web attacker, but it can also read requests sent to the resource server after they have been processed by the resource server, for example because the attacker can read TLS intercepting proxy logs on the resource server's side.

 **Note:** An attacker that can read the responses from the resource server is not considered here, as such an attacker would directly contradict the authorization